Nixis198/LANraragi-Plugins/README.md

 ## 📝 Future Plans <a name = "plans"></a>

 - Give the plugins better names.
+- Add the ability to open the json file made by Hdoujin.
+- Test/add support for other websites.
 - Done. ~~Add a toggle setting to nHentai Lookup Using Hdoujin where it won't change the name of the archive.~~
-- Test/add support for other websites.
 ## ✍️ Authors <a name = "authors"></a>

 - [@Nixis198](https://github.com/Nixis198) - Wrote the plugins.